glopal/go-monorepo/README.md

     └── extras      // module
 ```

-Run `task build` to see produce checksums for the deployable modules.
+Run `task build` to see generated checksums for the deployable modules.
 ```
 ➜  go-monorepo git:(main) ✗ task build
 task: Task "clean" is up to date